Families with plenty of space and time for a dog of massive stature

 Intelligent, gentle, guardian, friendly, courageous, spirited, sweet, noble

-In this article, we take a close look at a popular yet rare variety of the breed, the blue Great Dane.
+In this article, we’ll closely examine a popular yet rare variety of the breed, the blue Great Dane.
 If you are after more information about the breed in general, you can find it in our comprehensive Great Dane breed guide.

-However, genetics can be a little tricky, and things can get even more unpredictable, as a dog’s color isn’t entirely determined by one single gene.
-Thus, even breeding from two blue Great Danes doesn’t always guarantee that the resulting puppies will be blue.
+However, genetics can be tricky since a dog’s color isn’t entirely determined by one gene.
+Thus, breeding from two blue Great Danes doesn’t always guarantee that the resulting puppies will be blue.

 1. They come in several shades of blue.

-Blue Great Danes come in several different shades, including charcoal-blue, steel blue, slate, and a pale-bluish color.
-In some cases, blue Great Danes can be born with blue eyes, but this isn’t always the case.
+Blue Great Danes come in several shades, including charcoal-blue, steel blue, slate, and a pale-bluish color.
+In some cases, blue Great Danes can be born with blue eyes, but that isn’t always the case.

-However, of all the shades, it is the steel-blue Great Dane that is the most sought-after, as it is the only blue-colored Great Dane that meets the accepted breed standard.
+However, of all the shades, the steel-blue Great Dane is the most sought-after, as it is the only blue-colored Great Dane that meets the accepted breed standard.

 2. Their color does not affect their temperament.

-The temperament of any Great Dane will vary based on the way that the dog is raised, whether they are socialized properly, how their owners treat them, and even whether they get enough human attention and exercise.
+The temperament of any Great Dane will vary based on how the dog is raised, whether they are adequately socialized, how their owners treat them, and even whether they get enough human attention and exercise.

 Of course, some aspects of their temperament will also be passed on from their parents.
 However, the genetics associated with determining a dog’s temperament are not linked with the genes that determine their color.